FederalID/AI-powered-Copilot/README.md

 If you would like to contribute to the project, please follow these guidelines:

 1. Fork the repository and clone it to your local machine.
-2. Create a new branch
+2. Create a new branch for your changes.
+3. Make your changes and commit them with a